molds/molds/doc/README.txt

       -options
        "total_steps", "electronic_state", "num_electonic_states", "temperature",
-       "seed", and "dt" are prepared as options.
+       "num_beads", "seed", and "dt" are prepared as options.

        The default value of the "total_steps" is 10.